qwx9/notes/net/todo/diy/guitar/⑨ST.md

 - extend fingerboard to 24 frets somehow? or just somehow place 2 more frets?
 - perhaps thin neck a bit? check if this would help
 - scallop frets? probably don't need to go super deep
-- etch some logo or something on the head?
+- etch some logo or something on the head? (carving also an option)
 - sand, wax, polish neck and head
 - fingerboard finish
 - level, polish frets
+- possibly replace frets with jumbo xl, these are pretty low

 ## todo: electronics
 - decide on wiring for HSH passive pickups setup
+	* phase switch, split coils switch
+	* would be nice to get some additional useful combinations, or maybe just have all of them and test all?
 - preamp? sustainer?
 - move switch position further forward for easier access
+- perhaps move tone controls back, we mostly want volume; check what makes sense
 - cut, sand, drill pick guard to fit  humbuckers and altered body and neck
 - plan for new pick guard template for blank, to be done later
 - cover pick guard inner side with copper tape